AvihaiAdler/onereport/docs/routes.md

 #### Routes
-Due to the fact that i have pracitaclly 0 knowledge in frontend development (and no real intereset in learning it), and due to the fact that, in time of writing, time is a factor - the server talks in _html pages_ rather than JSONs.
+Due to the fact that i have pracitaclly 0 knowledge in frontend development (and no real interest in learning it), and due to the fact that, in time of writing, time is a factor - the server talks in _html pages_ rather than JSONs.

-Baring that in mind - the routes are divided into 3.
-Each 'section' correspond to a permission level, i.e. One with a role of `USER` may only interact with the routes listed under the users subsection.
+Baring that in mind - the routes are divided into 5 'sections', Some have a permission level requirement to them.
+As an example one with a role of `USER` may only interact with the routes listed under the users subsection.
 One with the role of `MANAGER` may only interact with the routes listed under the managers subsection and so on.

 ##### Common
 These are the routes everyone have access to